TUBÉREUSE

 Heart Notes: Tuberose, rose, orange blossom, and raspberry

-Base Notes: Cedar, amber, and musk
+Base Notes: Cedarwood, amber, and musk

 Ingredients (INCI)